openfaas/openfaas.github.io/_posts/2018-08-02-read-only-functions.md

 ## What is a read-only function?

 All functions deployed to OpenFaaS are first built into immutable Docker images.
 We do this so that you get exactly the same results wherever you want to run your code.
 Read-only functions are functions which run with an enhanced security profile so that users cannot make changes to the underlying file-system in the container.
 This protects the underlying filesystem, shared libraries and the code for the function.

+We also use a read-only file-system in the OpenFaaS API Gateway which provides a REST API and user-friendly UI for your functions.

 ## How does it work?